 You've heard the word with regards to food and cooking, but what does "salty" mean when discussed in a context that has nothing to do with food?
-According the insight of Urban Dictionary, "salty," when used as a slang term, can be used to describe someone who is "angry, agitated, or upset," as well as someone who is "mean, annoying, and repulsive."
-A more nuanced and specific definition of the word, which also comes from Urban Dictionary, details it as, "The act of being upset, angry, or bitter as result of being made fun of or embarassed.
+According the insight of Arianna Jeret, deputy editor at Your Tango, the term “salty” describes “bitterness or anger tinged with a little extra spice, usually a mocking or self-deprecating note of sourness.”
+A more nuanced and specific definition of the word, which comes from Urban Dictionary, details it as, "The act of being upset, angry, or bitter as result of being made fun of or embarassed.
 Also a characteristic of a person who feels out of place or is feeling attacked."
 So: What's the deal?
 Have you ever been salty?
 You probably have, so let's take a closer look at the word.

 1. During Class

 Let's say you raise your hand in class to answer a question, but you get the answer wrong.
-Then, the professor calls on your arch nemesis, and he answers correctly.
-Though you've got a lot of respect towards him for understanding the question and knowing the answer, you can't help but feel a little salty that he was the one to supply the correct answer; it could have been anyone else, so why did it have to be your academic rival?
-Oftentimes saltiness stems from accepting your mistake or downfall in a situation, but resenting it nonetheless.
+Then, the professor calls on your arch nemesis, and they answer correctly.
+You can't help but feel a little salty that they were the one to supply the correct answer; it could have been anyone else, so why did it have to be your academic rival?
+Oftentimes saltiness stems from accepting your mistake or downfall in a situation but resenting it nonetheless.

 2. With Your Parents